salehmiri90/VMwareAutoPilot/Auto_Install_ESXi/README.md

 ## How it's works
 In this tutorial we downloaded original ESXi8u1 ISO image then run one playbook file which has two block and 7 roles to mount iso in the Linux file system, modify it by adding Kickstart File `ks.cfg` and re-pack it to create custom UEFI bootable ESXi8u1 ISO image using `mkisofs` command.

-🔔 Notice: The OS disks on bare metal server must exist on the first bays on your physical servers.

 My original ISO which I’m using to do below steps was included grub menu modifying as `ins.ks=cdrom:/KS.CFG`

 ## Why use this project?